Peled-Zohar/Peled-Zohar/README.md

 # Hi, I’m Zohar

-I've been working as a software developer since 1999, using multiple languages and frameworks.
+I've been working as a software developer since 1999.
-Throughout my career I've learned and experienced multiple technologies, design patterns and architecture paradigms, and I'm still excited to learn cool new tricks.
+Throughout my career I've learned and experienced multiple technologies,
+design patterns and architecture paradigms,
+and I'm still excited to learn cool new tricks.

-Here you can find a few of the things I've developed in my spare time, either as a way of learning new things or as a way of helping myself and others work more efficiently.
+Here you can find a few of the things I've developed in my spare time,
+either as a way of learning new things or as a way of helping myself and others work more efficiently.

-I also maintain a (not very active) [Stackoverflow account](https://stackoverflow.com/users/3094533/zohar-peled) and write a technical blog, called [What The # Do I Know?](https://zoharpeled.wordpress.com/). (also published on [Dev.To](https://dev.to/peledzohar)).
+I also maintain a (not very active) [Stackoverflow account](https://stackoverflow.com/users/3094533/zohar-peled)
+and write a technical blog, called [What The # Do I Know?](https://zoharpeled.wordpress.com/) (also published on [Dev.To](https://dev.to/peledzohar)).

 I hope at least some of you will benefit from at least some of these repositories or from some of my blog posts.